What Pupil Premium?

 - In providing support we will not socially isolate pupils.
 Therefore, it is likely that all groups receiving additional support will be a mix of FSM and non-FSM pupils.

-- The governing body will approve, understand and be involved in the schools strategy for deploying pupil premium.
+- The governing board will approve, understand and be involved in the schools strategy for deploying pupil premium.

 - The governing body will hold senior leaders to account for implementing the school’s strategy and for evaluating its impact on the achievement of targeted pupils.